sassoftware/sas-container-recipes/README.md

 - Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed: required for the deployment step but not required for the build step.
 - **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

-### Run `build.sh`
+### How to Build
-Examples of running build.sh to deploy multiple containers are provided below.
+Examples of running build.sh to build multiple containers are provided below.
 A non-root user is recommended for all build commands.

 **Example: Programming-Only Deployment, Mulitple Containers**